-• Continued Obligatory Assessment:

-- a) Experiments: Before the class sessions or the seminars, students have to participate in experiments using the Global Campus.
-Experiments consist in acting as a player in a game theoretic situation, and playing against the rest of the class .
-Experiments are evaluated exclusively on the basis of the remunerations obtained during the game. - b) Practical exercises: solving problem sets and practical cases for the seminars.
+- Continued Obligatory Assessment: - a) Experiments: Before the class sessions students have to participate in experiments using the Global Campus.
+Experiments consist in acting as a player in a game theoretic situation, and playing against the rest of the class.
+Experiments are evaluated exclusively on the basis of the remunerations obtained during the game. - b) Practical exercises: present and participate in the solution of problem sets and practical cases for the seminars.
 Attendance to the seminar is obligatory.
-Missing more then two seminars will automatically result in a failing grade.
-Seminar exemptions can be granted only for medical reasons. - Final Obligatory Evaluation.
+Missing three or more seminars will automatically result in a failing grade.
+Seminar exemptions can be granted only for medical reasons. - Final Obligatory Exam.
 A passing grade in the course requires a minimum of 40 over 100 points in the final exam.